Wednesday, July 9, 2014

 At the 7th inning stretch, after they sing "Take Me Out to the Ballgame," they go into "Thank God I'm a Country Boy" by John Denver.
 It was suggested by shortstop Mark Belanger in 1975, as Oriole management was looking for "new songs" to appeal to young fans.
 During the 1979 World Series, Denver himself came to Memorial Stadium and sang it from the top of the Oriole dugout, along with the Oriole Bird mascot.

 I hate that song.
-Come on, Baltimore, you're a Northeastern city of 620,000 people.
+Come on, Baltimore, you're a Northeastern city of over 600,000 people.
 You're supposed to be tough and urban.
 Stop with this "country boy" nonsense!

 Well, you got you a wife, she's a cousin you diddle...